technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

 Duration: 50 minutes

-In this exercise, you'll leverage the integration of Azure Machine Learning in Azure Synapse Analytics.
+In this exercise, you will leverage the integration of Azure Machine Learning in Azure Synapse Analytics.
 You will train a model to predict incoming cashflow and deploy the final model for use in the dedicated SQL Pool.

 ### Task 1: Create the SalesPaymentsFull Spark table from the parquet file